heyalter-stuttgart/debian-edu-fai/README.md

 #### Configure NFS exports

 The directories `/srv/fai/config` and `/srv/fai/nfsroots.debian-edu-fai` need
 to be exported via NFS.
-There is an corresponding exports file `/usr/share/debian-edu-fai/exports.d/debian-edu-fai.exports` which can be copied to `/etc/exports.d`, afterwards `exportfs -ra` needs to be run for the change to take effect.
+There is a corresponding `exports` file `/usr/share/debian-edu-fai/exports.d/debian-edu-fai.exports` which can be copied to `/etc/exports.d`, afterwards `exportfs -ra` needs to be run for the change to take effect.